Tour Start: Johannesburg/Pretoria

 3. Borakalalo Nature Reserve and Vaalkop Dam

 Although both these localities can be visited in one day, it is far more productive to do them on separate days.
 Both these localities have so much to offer and one can easily spend many more days in this area.
 Borakalalo is a large game reserve close to Gauteng and has a wide variety of bushveld, woodland, and waterbirds.
 Over 300 species have been recorded, and a day trip in summer can easily produce 120 species.
-The large Klipvoor dam is a prominent feature of the reserve, and it is on the Moreleta River below the dam that we will be looking for African Finfoot and the occasional White-backed Night Heron.
+The large Klipvoor Dam is a prominent feature of the reserve, and it is on the Moreleta Spruit (a small stream) below the dam that we will be looking for African Finfoot and the occasional White-backed Night Heron.
 Other specials include Red-billed Oxpecker, Short-toed Rock Thrush (winter), Grey-hooded Kingfisher, Meyer’s Parrot, Purple Roller, Double-banded Sandgrouse, Bronze-winged Courser, and Southern Pied Babbler.

-The Vaalkop dam is a large combined gravity and earth-fill type dam on the Elands River and has an incredibly rich selection of birds, with a good representation of raptors, which include Western Osprey (summer), African Fish Eagle, Verreaux’s Eagle, Wahlberg’s Eagle (summer), and African Hawk-Eagle.
+The Vaalkop Dam is a large earth-fill type dam on the Elands River and has an incredibly rich selection of birds, with a good representation of raptors, which include Western Osprey (summer), African Fish Eagle, Verreaux’s Eagle, Wahlberg’s Eagle (summer), and African Hawk-Eagle.
 Some of the larger waterbirds present include Goliath and Purple Herons, Great Egret, Yellow-billed Stork, and African Spoonbill.
 In the bushveld we will look for Violet-eared and Black-cheeked Waxbills, Cape Penduline Tit, Crimson-breasted Shrike, and Barred Wren-Warbler.
 Some other specials include Icterine Warbler, Blue-cheeked Bee-eater, and Woodland and African Pygmy Kingfishers.

 4. Ezemvelo Nature Reserve and Bronkhorstspruit Dam